ABC FACEBOOK GROUP ( https://www.facebook.com/groups/1913276852095925/about/ )

 A Facebook group has been set up appeal to members and others who like to use this media.
 Please share your photos, video clips, ask for ID advice or share an experience with the group!

-The 2018 Machrihanish Seabird Observatory annual report is now available – see under ‘Publications’
+2019 Machrihanish Seabird Observatory – annual report is now available – see under ‘Publications’

 If there is a chance that adverse weather might lead to the cancellation of a field trip, please check this page of the website or contact the organiser the night before or in good time prior to setting off.
 Please wear suitable footwear and bring waterproof clothing if rain is forecast.

-Autumn Meeting and AGM 2019.
-Saturday 2 November at the Cairnbaan Hotel (www.cairnbaan.com), near Lochgilphead (phone 01546 603668).
+Autumn meeting and AGM.
+Saturday 7 November.
+To be held at the Cairnbaan Hotel (www.cairnbaan.com), near Lochgilphead (phone ).
 Lunches will be available in the hotel.
-The programme will appear in the September issue of the Eider.
+The programme will be given in the September edition of the Eider.

 Raffle Prizes.
 Donations of raffle prizes for indoor meetings are always welcome.